RiteshTiwari-2003/love-react/Readme.md

 }
-in this example we are managing the two state using useState: count and text.we are also defining two function : handleincrement, which update the count when a a button is clicked and handletextChange, which update the text state when the text input changes.
+in this example we are managing the two state using useState: count and text.we are also defining two function : handleincrement, which update the count when a a button is clicked and handletextChange, which update the text state when the text input changes. by calling useState twice , we are creating two independent piece of state that can be managed seperatly , we are also using destructing to assign the current value of each stae and its corresponding setter function to seperate variable

+other alternative: